Applying NatureScot's Balancing Duties - Guidance Notice

 The Regulatory Reform (Scotland) Act 2014 reiterates the basis of this commitment.
 Regulators should adopt a positive, enabling approach in pursuing outcomes that contribute to sustainable economic growth.
 The overall aim of our balancing duties is to ensure that our advice, guidance and decisions in relation to the natural heritage and deer management are proportionate and in the public interest.
 We are fully aware that the natural heritage is only one of many government interests that contribute to inclusive and sustainable economic growth.
 We therefore need to understand how our work fits in with wider government aspirations in order to work with others to make best use of the benefits from nature.
 This support is essential if we are to maximise the contribution of Scotland’s natural assets to the overall public interest and help connect people with nature.

 Collectively, NatureScot complies with and implements these requirements through:

 - Behaviours: Our behaviour and actions in all of our work demonstrate understanding of and respect for others’ interests – their needs and aspirations, as well as the challenges they face.
 We appreciate the potential for our actions to affect others.

 - Procedures: When we undertake our regulatory functions – decisions on protected areas and wildlife management, and advice on planning and development – we take into account conclusions that have already been reached on the relative balance of social, economic and environmental interests.
 An example is the decisions taken either as part of developing government policy or through the parliamentary process.

-- As a result, we have changed our approach to focus more on the behaviours that support the way we work – and less on adhering to administrative processes.
+As a result, our approach focuses more on the behaviours that support the way we work and less on adhering to administrative processes.